-Attachment 1-Additional Security Measures (ASMs) for Physical Protection of Dry Independent Spent Fuel Storage Installations (ISFSIs) contains Safeguards Information and is not included in the Federal Register notice.
+Attachment 1-Additional Security

+Measures (ASMs) for Physical

+Protection of Dry Independent Spent

+Fuel Storage Installations (ISFSIs)

+contains Safeguards Information and

+is not included in the Federal

+Register notice.

-Attachment 2-Additional Security Measures for Access Authorization and Fingerprinting at Independent Spent Fuel Storage Installations, dated June 3, 2010.
+Attachment 2-Additional Security Measures for Access Authorization and Fingerprinting at Independent Spent Fuel Storage Installations, dated June 14, 2013 of an ISFSI in response to the current threat environment.